gzuidhof/excess/README.md

 Communication between server and client happens over websocket.

 --

-This is however, still a work in progress and a learning experience.
+Basic signalling has been implemented, it is however still a work in progress.

+If you plan on adapting this, it was created using the old Channel API of the Phoenix framework (pre 1.0) and will need some updating.